Liv-Forte/EcologitsExpansionMSU/README.md

 # Ecologits Calculator - MSU
 This calculator is an adaptation/expanded version of the HuggingFace Ecologits calculator.
 To learn more about the calculator, see below.

-To open this calculator, navigate to

 <div align="center">
   <a href="https://ecologits.ai/">